 SnapProtect - SnapProtect for Open Systems - Getting Started – NetApp

-SnapProtect for Open Systems is a full volume block level incremental replication feature.
-It replicates heterogeneous data from source partitions and volumes from Unix and Windows clients to a NetApp 7-mode destination filer as a single LUN with a single partition onto a SnapVault Copy.
-The source volumes could be carved out of disks that are locally attached to the client or from disks that are externally attached to the client from non-NetApp hardware arrays.
-It uses NetApp’s OnCommand Unified Manager to provision the destination volumes to which data is replicated.
+SnapProtect for Open Systems (SPOS) is a full volume block level incremental replication feature.
+It replicates heterogeneous data from source partitions and volumes from UNIX and Windows clients to a NetApp 7-mode destination filer as a single LUN with a single partition onto a SnapVault Copy.
+The source volumes can be carved out of disks that are locally attached to the client or from disks that are externally attached to the client from non-NetApp hardware arrays.
+It uses OnCommand Unified Manager (OCUM) to provision the destination volumes to which data is replicated.
 Data is replicated as GPT LUN on Windows.
-On Unix, LUN has the same format as the source volume LUN.
+On UNIX, the LUN has the same format of the source volume LUN.

-Using a consolidated dataset with SnapVault automatically pull in any efficiencies that NetApp deduplication can achieve across the collection of the replicated disk images that are maintained with SnapProtect for Open Systems.
+Using a consolidated dataset with SnapVault automatically pull in any efficiencies that NetApp deduplication can achieve across the collection of the replicated disk images that are maintained by SPOS.

 The following illustration describes the process involved in SnapProtect backup:

-The SnapProtect for Open Systems replication will happen in the context of SnapProtect backup.
-To carry out the replication transfer, you should run or schedule the replication workflow from the storage policy to which all the clients that need to be protected are associated.
-The workflow will in turn start of individual SnapProtect backup jobs for each of the associated subclients.
+The SnapProtect for Open Systems replication happens in the context of SnapProtect backup.
+To carry out the replication transfer, run or schedule the replication workflow from the storage policy to which all the clients that need to be protected are associated.
+The workflow, in turn, starts off individual SnapProtect backup jobs for each of the associated subclients.
 Each SnapProtect backup job for a subclient does the following:

-- The volume is added to the OnCommand Unified Manager dataset that corresponds to the primary snap copy of storage policy to which the subclient is associated.
+- Adds the volume to the OCUM dataset that corresponds to the primary snap copy of the storage policy to which the subclient is associated.

-- The OnCommand Unified Manager carries out any provisioning tasks and requests the destination filer to connect back to the client SnapProtect for Open SystemsTransfer/SnapProtect for Open SystemsTest process.
+- OCUM carries out provisioning tasks and requests from the destination filer to connect back to the client SnapProtect for Open SystemsTransfer/SnapProtect for Open SystemsTest process.

 When the SnapProtect for Open Systems transfer to all the associated subclients is complete, a destination snapshot is taken on the destination vault copy and this snap is registered as the primary copy of data for that application against the primary snap copy.
 The software snap that was created at the start of the SnapProtect backup job is deleted once the SnapProtect for Open Systems transfer for source snapshot is successful.